 Petunias are such great flowers for landscaping!
 Brimming with brilliant colors and a delicate smell, petunia flowers are great for adding a splash of color to your gardens.
 Landscaping with petunias is as easy as it gets, as long as you plant them in a sunny spot and give them water and well-fertilized soil.

-Petunias spread easily and the show of color they present is breathtaking.
+Petunias spread quickly, and the show of color they present is breathtaking.
 They come in so many colors!
-From pink to red, white, blue, and purple, some are pink tinged with a white border, and others dark purple with spots.
-And of course, the candy-striped petunias and even yellow ones.
+From pink to red, white, blue, and purple; some are pink with a white border, and others are dark purple with spots.
+And, of course, the candy-striped petunias and even yellow ones.

-One of the easiest ways to add color with petunias is to create gorgeous containers filled with a mix of cascading petunia flowers.
-You can mix contrasting colors, or add a selection of similar shades: it all depends on the effect you’re looking for.
+One of the easiest ways to add color to your landscape is to create gorgeous containers filled with a mix of cascading petunia flowers.
+You can mix contrasting colors or add a selection of similar shades depending on the effect you’re looking for.

-Pair your petunias with geraniums, periwinkle, lobelia, and bright yellow African daisies for some dramatic looks.
-See what to plant with petunias.
+Pair your petunias with geraniums, periwinkle, lobelia, and bright yellow African daisies for a dramatic look.

 Place these potted petunias in places you’ll enjoy them daily: by your front door, back porch, or even your mailbox 😉